MindTheGap-ERC/DarwinCAT/README.md

 ## Offline Usage

-Running the app offline requires R version 3.0.2 or later, RStudio, and the R packages "renv", "shiny" and "png"
+Running the app offline requires R version 3.3 or later, RStudio, and the R packages "renv", "shiny" and "png"

-1. Install the _renv_ package by running the following code in RStudio:
+1. Open the R project: Go to _File -> Open Project_, then navigate to the DarwinCAT folder and open the DarwinCAT Rproject file (file ending _.Rproj_).
+This will bootstrap the _renv_ package.
+2. Run

     ``` R
-    if (!require("renv", quietly = TRUE)) install.packages("renv")
-    ```

-2. Open the R project: Go to _File -> Open Project_, then navigate to the DarwinCAT folder and open the DarwinCAT Rproject file (file ending _.Rproj_)
-3. Run

-    ``` R
     renv::restore()
     ```

     This will install all packages dependencies required to run the app.
-4. Now you can start the app by running the command
+3. Now you can start the app by running the command

     ``` R
     shiny::runApp()